-- 1. Create correct representations of 3D structure of biomolecules and spatial arrangement of functional groups - 2.
-Describe the relationship between structure and function for main classes of biomolecules such as proteins, carbohydrates, nucleic acids and lipids. - 3.
-Describe the roles of different classes of biomolecules in metabolism and the regulation and coordination of major metabolic pathways - 4.
-Apply principles of inter and intramolecular interactions, enzyme catalysis, and structural analysis to biochemical reactions. - 5.
-Analyze mechanism of enzymatic reactions and predict the products. - 6.
-Identify molecular and biochemical basis of human disease states and explain biochemical mechanisms of disease.
+- Create correct representations of 3D structure of medically relevant biomolecules and spatial arrangement of their functional groups - Describe the relationship between structure and function for main classes of biomolecules such as proteins, carbohydrates, nucleic acids and lipids, with pathophysiologically relevant examples. - Describe the roles of different classes of biomolecules in human metabolism, compare and contrast health vs disease, and the regulation and coordination of major metabolic pathways - Apply principles of inter and intramolecular interactions, enzyme catalysis, and structural analysis to medically relevant biochemical reactions and pharmaceutical drugs . - Analyze mechanism of medically relevant enzymatic reactions and predict their products and functional consequences.

+• Identify molecular and biochemical basis of human disease states and explain biochemical mechanisms of disease

-Required Text: Biochemistry: Jeremy M. Berg, John L. Tymoczko and Lubert Stryer 9th edition (2019).
+Required Text: Biochemistry: Jeremy M. Berg, John L. Tymoczko and Lubert Stryer 9th edition (2019).≥